-While a total of four areas for improvement were identified, these mainly related to poor documentation or inadequate management control measures in the development of forest coupe plans.
-For a detailed account of these control points see Section 5.2 of this report.
+Eleven 'Areas for improvement' were identified from twenty control points.
+While a total of eleven areas for improvement were identified, these related to poor documentation or inadequate management control measures in the development of forest coupe plans.

+For a detailed account of these control points see Section 4.2 of this report.

-In summary, the areas for improvement were identified in the following control points:
+In summary, the areas for improvement were identified for the following control points: